pantheon-systems/documentation/source/content/guides/mariadb-mysql/01-introduction.md

 Pantheon provides direct access to your databases through our platform for debugging and for importing large databases.
 Pantheon is standardized on MariaDB, but we also support MySQL database connections.

-Each site environment (Dev, Test and Live) has a separate database that requires unique credentials.
+Each site environment (Dev, Test, and Live) has a separate database that requires unique credentials.
 Credentials are automatically included in your site configuration.

 ## MariaDB and MySQL